 Take action TODAY to control your tinnitus and lessen its impact on your life.
 Discover the currently available treatments and find other resources to help you manage tinnitus.

 Tinnitus is a serious health condition that can negatively affect a patient’s quality of life.
 ATA is dedicated to alleviating the burden of tinnitus, both by funding advanced tinnitus research in search of a cure, and by connecting patients to the best currently-available options for tinnitus management.

 There is presently no known cure for tinnitus.
-However, there are very good, well-established tools and treatments that can significantly reduce the perceived burden of tinnitus.
+However, there are very good, well-established tools and tinnitus treatment options that can significantly reduce the perceived burden.
 With perseverance and support from trained healthcare professionals, these options can help tinnitus patients — even those with with severe cases of the condition.

 There are many, many claims about different products, treatments, services and dietary practices, and their impact on tinnitus.
 However, very few of these claims have been scientifically proven — or even tested in a clinical setting.

 Tinnitus is a common symptom encountered in family medicine.
 It is defined as sound perception in the absence of sound input external to the patient.
 Subjective tinnitus is the most common type, and is audible only to the patient, without internal or external sound input.
 Objective tinnitus is rare, accounting for less than 1% of cases.
 It involves the perception of an internal sound, such as a bruit, as tinnitus.
 The causes of objective tinnitus are chiefly vascular or muscle dysfunction.